Artist in the Schools FAQs

 In SY 2007-2008, the AITS Program moved from the DOE to the HSFCA.
 Arts education is one of the HSFCA’s Strategic Plan Priorities: “Strengthen arts education pre-K through 12 and plan for lifelong learning.”

 All public schools, including charter schools, are eligible to apply for an AITS grant of up to $6,000 per school.
-In 2008-2009, the Hawaii Community Foundation began matching HSFCA AITS funds, doubling what was available to schools.
-The total AITS budget for SY14-15 was $500,557.
+In 2008-2009, the Hawai‘i Community Foundation began matching HSFCA AITS funds, doubling what was available to schools.
+The total AITS budget for SY15-16 was $517,548.
 Schools must contribute 10% of the grant amount received.
 Schools are required to use an artist from the Artistic Teaching Partners Roster to conduct a residency.

 What is an AITS Residency?

 A residency engages a core group of students for 8 or more sessions (elementary), or 5 or more sessions (secondary), in standards based lessons in fine arts—visual arts, dance, drama, music, and literary arts.
 The emphasis has evolved since 1969, and is now on classroom instruction rather than performances and lecture-demonstrations.
 The purpose is not only to spark students’ awareness of and interest in the arts, but also to develop students’ knowledge and skills in the arts.
 The emphasis is on students doing art.
 Many residencies integrate the arts with other core curricula.
 Another purpose is to build, through workshops, mentoring, and/or observation, the teachers’ capacity to teach the arts.

 What is the grant selection process?

 Application materials are available in February.
 This year, applications are due May 1, 2016 at 11:59 pm.
 A panel of arts educators and administrators reads the applications, rates them based on agreed upon criteria, and meets to discuss and make recommendations.
 After HSFCA Board approval of the recommendations, schools and artists are notified.
 Residencies must be completed by the end of the school year.

 - 93 schools (out of 111 applying) received grants = 83%